lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ## Introduction

-*R* is one of the most popular programming language in the world, it's free to use, it has a vast, vibrant and supporting community, but its environment is quite simple and dry, even if powerful, and its learning curve is quite steep.
+[*R*](http://www.r-project.org/) is one of the most popular programming language in the world, it's free to use, it has a vast, vibrant and supporting community, but its environment is quite simple and dry, even if powerful, and its learning curve is quite steep.
 Moreover, there is no unique interface shared among different OS; actually, on Linux there is only the command line.

-Here comes *RStudio*, as the nowadays most popular IDE for *R*, that offers great productivity enhancements, and a unique GUI for Linux, Windows and Mac.
+Here comes [*RStudio*](http://www.rstudio.com/), as the nowadays most popular IDE for *R*, that offers great productivity enhancements, and a unique GUI for Linux, Windows and Mac.

-*Shiny* and *RMarkdown* are two relatively recent *R* packages, that allow users to easily convert *R* code into interactive webpages and dynamic documents online.
+[*Shiny*](http://shiny.rstudio.com/gallery/) and [*RMarkdown*](http://rmarkdown.rstudio.com/gallery.html) are two relatively recent *R* packages, that allow users to easily convert *R* code into interactive webpages and dynamic documents online.

-Finally, *RStudio Server* and *Shiny Server* allow any researcher or analyst to share shiny apps and RMarkdown documents with their team members, colleagues and/or stakeholders in their organization, or anyone in the world with access to the Internet.
+Finally, *RStudio Server* and *Shiny Server*, in their open source versions, allow any researcher or analyst to share shiny apps and RMarkdown documents with their team members, colleagues and/or stakeholders in their organization, or anyone in the world with access to the Internet.

 This short doc explains the essential for setting up both *RStudio Server* and *Shiny Server* on an *Ubuntu* Machine in the Cloud using the *Google Compute Engine*, part of their quite complete **IaaS** offer called *Google Cloud Platform*.
 The current free trial is $300 for 2 months, that allows anyone to learn how to build and use a powerful analytics machine in minutes without breaking the bank (actually, without even spending 1p).